North Korea blights China's One Belt, One Road party with missile launch

 "China will be greatly displeased," said Tong Zhao, an analyst with the Carnegie-Tsinghua Center for Global Policy.

-He pointed to worsening relations between Beijing and Pyongyang as the US has increased pressure on China to act to reign in North Korea's nuclear program.
+He pointed to worsening relations between Beijing and Pyongyang as the US has increased pressure on China to act to rein in North Korea's nuclear program.

 This month, North Korean state media warned China was crossing a "red line" in relations between the two countries as Beijing danced "to the tune of the US."